karolzak/support-tickets-classification/README.md

   >[!Important]
   >[Azure Machine Learning service](https://docs.microsoft.com/azure/machine-learning/service) no longer supports the deprecated Workbench tool.

-- AML Workbench gives some [powerfull and easy to use tools for data preparation](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-bikeshare-dataprep).
-And below you can see a sample data transformation flow we used while preparing our dataset:
+- Below you can see a sample data transformation flow we used while preparing our dataset:
 ![](docs/data_steps.jpg)

-- After evaluating the data in AML Workbench we quickly discovered that distribution of values for most of columns we wanted to classify is strongly unbalanced with some of the unique values represented by even as low as 1-2 samples.
+- After evaluating the data we quickly discovered that distribution of values for most of columns we wanted to classify is strongly unbalanced with some of the unique values represented by even as low as 1-2 samples.
 There are [multiple techniques](https://shiring.github.io/machine_learning/2017/04/02/unbalanced) to deal with that kind of issues but due to limited amount of time for this POC we were not able to test them in action.

 - Distribution of values for each column: